-Within months of adopting the 2011 Land Use Strategy, the Bexley Community Improvement Corporation (CIC) was officially incorporated.
-As a separate non-profit organization with an independent board, the CIC serves as the City's economic development agent, focusing on revitalizing economically distressed or underutilized areas of the Bexley community.
+Within months of adopting the 2011 Land Use Strategy, the Bexley Community Improvement Corporation (BCIC) was officially incorporated.
+As a separate non-profit organization with an independent board, the BCIC serves as the City's economic development agent, focusing on revitalizing economically distressed or underutilized areas of the Bexley community.

-Shortly after its incorporation, the CIC and the City formalized an economic development agreement, enabling the transfer of land and other interests from the City to the CIC.
-This agreement also allows the CIC to acquire land and other assets independently of the City.
-Under this framework, the CIC received several key parcels, including the old City Hall site in 2013 and the Bexley Square Shopping Center in 2016 (explained in more detail on page 8).
+Shortly after its incorporation, the BCIC and the City formalized an economic development agreement, enabling the transfer of land and other interests from the City to the BCIC.
+This agreement also allows the BCIC to acquire land and other assets independently of the City.
+Under this framework, the BCIC received several key parcels, including the old City Hall site in 2013 and the Bexley Square Shopping Center in 2016 (explained in more detail on page 18).

-Beyond City-conveyed properties, the CIC has actively pursued additional strategic acquisitions, such as a former gas station site on Cassady Avenue (explained in more detail on page #), two parcels in the Ferndale-Mayfield neighborhood (explained in more detail on page #), and, more recently, a former convenience store on Livingston Avenue.
+Beyond City-conveyed properties, the BCIC has actively pursued additional strategic acquisitions, such as a former gas station site on North Cassady Avenue (explained in more detail on page 21), two parcels in the Ferndale-Mayfield neighborhood, and, more recently, a former convenience store on Livingston Avenue.

-The CIC's near-term objective is to remediate and redevelop these sites, often collaborating with private developers.
-Looking further ahead, even after redevelopment, the CIC frequently retains site control-through mechanisms like land leases or similar agreements-to ensure the potential for larger, multi-site redevelopment if future parcel assembly opportunities arise.
+The BCIC's near-term objective is to remediate and redevelop these sites, often collaborating with private developers.
+Looking further ahead, even after redevelopment, the BCIC frequently retains site control-through mechanisms like land leases or similar agreements-to ensure the potential for larger, multi-site redevelopment if future parcel assembly opportunities arise.